Residents carry water from the local hospital up narrow staircases in the Guarataro neibourhood.

 ×

-"I've not had water for the past two years in my home...the closest [running water] is two miles away at the hospital... almost 500 people use one faucet," she said.
+“I’ve not had water for the past two years in my home… The closest [running water] is two miles away at the hospital… almost 500 people use one faucet,” she said.

-"We were even able to sit down with the director but nothing ever changes.
-They say they will fix the problem but they never do," she said.
+“We even managed to sit down with the director, but nothing ever changes.
+They say they’ll fix the problem, but they never do,” she said.
+Aura had access to running water for only four days in 2018.

-A bag of flour costs 2,600 bolivars ($0.79), a bag of rice 2,900 bolivars ($0.88) and a pound of potatoes 6,000 bolivars ($1.80).
-Buying those staples amounts to more than half a month's wages.
+The minimum monthly salary in Venezuela is 18,000 bolivars ($5.47).
+A bag of flour costs 2,600 bolivars ($0.79), a bag of rice 2,900 bolivars ($0.88), and a pound of potatoes 6,000 bolivars ($1.80).
+Buying just these basic staples amounts to more than half a month’s wages.

-"I do this because I have to... some days I go back empty-handed and we go hungry.
-It's either this or stealing, and I'm not a bad person.
-So this is what I do to survive," Anderson said.
+“I do this because I have to… Some days I go back empty-handed, and we go hungry.
+It’s either this or stealing, and I’m not a bad person.
+So this is what I do to survive,” Anderson said.

 Aura Sarimierito lives with her husband and youngest son.
 Her eldest lives in peru to send money back to her and the family which is their main source of income.
 Since 2016 hyperinflation has left many with little food and water.